jonnonz1/nz-statute-book/acts/public/1990/commodity-levies-act-1990.md

   (b) any such records to be retained for a specified period.

 ### 15 Compliance audits
-(1) While a levy order is in force, the Minister who recommended its making may, at the request of the industry organisation, appoint one or more Auditors to conduct an audit of the affairs of all or any of the following:
+(1) While a levy order is in force, the Minister who recommended its making may, at the request of the industry organisation, appoint 1 or more auditors to conduct an audit of the affairs of all or any of the following:
   (a) some or all of the persons collecting the levy:
   (b) some or all of the persons who are or may be liable to pay the levy (whether or not as persons primarily responsible for paying it):
   (c) both.
-(2) While a levy order is in force, the Minister who recommended its making may, if a mediator has been appointed to resolve a dispute, appoint an Auditor to conduct an audit of the affairs of all or any of the persons involved in the dispute.
+(2) While a levy order is in force, the Minister who recommended its making may, if a mediator has been appointed to resolve a dispute, appoint an auditor to conduct an audit of the affairs of all or any of the persons involved in the dispute.
-(3) No person is qualified for appointment as an Auditor unless the person is a chartered accountant (within the meaning of section 19 of the Institute of Chartered Accountants of New Zealand Act 1996), or a member fellow or associate of an association of accountants constituted in some part of the Commonwealth outside New Zealand, and for the time being approved for the purpose of the audit of company financial statements by the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of the Companies Act 1993 by notice published in the Gazette.
+(3) No person is qualified for appointment as an auditor unless the person is a chartered accountant (within the meaning of section 19 of the New Zealand Institute of Chartered Accountants Act 1996), or a member fellow or associate of an association of accountants constituted in some part of the Commonwealth outside New Zealand, and for the time being approved for the purpose of the audit of company financial statements by the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of the Companies Act 1993 by notice published in the Gazette.
-(4) No officer or employee of any of the following persons or organisations shall be appointed an Auditor:
+(4) No officer or employee of any of the following persons or organisations shall be appointed an auditor:
   (a) any industry organisation:
   (b) any person engaged in the collection of levies under the levy order concerned:
   (c) any person who is or may be liable to pay a levy under the levy order concerned.
-(5) Every person appointed as an Auditor shall be entitled to remuneration (paid by the industry organisation concerned) as provided in the relevant levy order.
+(5) Every person appointed as an auditor shall be entitled to remuneration (paid by the industry organisation concerned) as provided in the relevant levy order.

 ### 16 Purpose of compliance audits
-(1) The purpose of an audit conducted by an Auditor appointed under section 15(1) is (so far as is practicable) to ascertain in respect of the affairs of the persons whose affairs are to be audited, and report to the Minister on, as many of the following matters as are relevant to those affairs:
+(1) The purpose of an audit conducted by an auditor appointed under section 15(1) is (so far as is practicable) to ascertain in respect of the affairs of the persons whose affairs are to be audited, and report to the Minister on, as many of the following matters as are relevant to those affairs:
   (a) the extent to which persons required to pay the levy concerned are doing and have done so:
   (b) the extent to which appropriate amounts of the levy concerned are being and have been paid:
   (c) the extent to which appropriate amounts of the levy concerned are being and have been collected:
   (d) the extent to which appropriate amounts of the levy concerned are being and have been paid over to the organisation by persons collecting it:
   (e) the extent to which accounts and records are being and have been kept:
   (f) the extent to which accounts and records that are being and have been kept are being and have been properly kept.
-(2) The purpose of an audit conducted by an Auditor appointed under section 15(2) is (so far as is practicable) to ascertain in respect of the affairs of the parties to the dispute, and report to the mediator concerned, the Minister, and those parties, on matters of fact that are in dispute.
+(2) The purpose of an audit conducted by an auditor appointed under section 15(2) is (so far as is practicable) to ascertain in respect of the affairs of the parties to the dispute, and report to the mediator concerned, the Minister, and those parties, on matters of fact that are in dispute.

-### 17 Power of Auditors to require production of records
+### 17 Power of auditors to require production of records
-(1) For the purposes of conducting an audit, any Auditor specifically or generally authorised in writing in that behalf by a Minister may from time to time require any person (being an industry organisation, a person collecting levies, a person who is or may be liable to pay levies, or any employee or officer of an industry organisation or any such person) to produce for inspection within a reasonable period specified by the Auditor any records or accounts in the possession or under the control of that person (being records or accounts that are required to be kept under this Act or by a levy order), and may take copies of or extracts from any such document.
+(1) For the purposes of conducting an audit, any auditor specifically or generally authorised in writing in that behalf by a Minister may from time to time require any person (being an industry organisation, a person collecting levies, a person who is or may be liable to pay levies, or any employee or officer of an industry organisation or any such person) to produce for inspection within a reasonable period specified by the auditor any records or accounts in the possession or under the control of that person (being records or accounts that are required to be kept under this Act or by a levy order), and may take copies of or extracts from any such document.
 (2) Every authorisation under subsection (1) shall contain— (a) a reference to this section; and
-  (b) the full name of the Auditor; and
+  (b) the full name of the auditor; and
-  (c) a statement of the powers conferred on the Auditor by subsection (1).
+  (c) a statement of the powers conferred on the auditor by subsection (1).
-(3) Subject to section 16(2), except in respect of a prosecution under this Act or an action for the recovery of any amount due under this Act, no Auditor who exercises powers under this section shall disclose to any other person (other than a Minister or a person authorised in that behalf by a Minister) any information obtained by the Auditor as a result of the exercise of the power.
+(3) Subject to section 16(2), except in respect of a prosecution under this Act or an action for the recovery of any amount due under this Act, no auditor who exercises powers under this section shall disclose to any other person (other than a Minister or a person authorised in that behalf by a Minister) any information obtained by the auditor as a result of the exercise of the power.
 (4) Notwithstanding subsection (3), the Official Information Act 1982 applies in respect of any information held by a Minister that was obtained pursuant to this section.

 ### 18 Assessment of performance of industry organisations